ucsdlib/libcarp-data-notes/lecture-notes/02-shell-mining.md

 * Shell can do much more than count!
 * The `grep` (global regluar expression print) searches across multiple files for specific character strings
   * Faster than a GUI search
-  * Combined with redirection `>` operator is a powerful data mining tool searching for patters across multiple files, subsetting into new derived files
+  * Combined with redirection `>` operator is a powerful data mining tool searching for patterns across multiple files, subsetting into new derived files
 * Esp. benefitial for working with large numbers of files

 **Start in the `data/` directory**